-1.2 The Council has approved and adopted a Local Code of Corporate Governance which is consistent with the principles of the CIPFA/SOLACE framework 'Delivering Good Governance' (and any subsequent guidance issued).
-A copy of the Local Code can be obtained from:- website:
+1.2 The Council has adopted a Local Code of Corporate Governance which is consistent with the principles of the CIPFA/SOLACE framework 'Delivering Good Governance' (and any subsequent guidance issued).
+A copy of the Local Code can be obtained from:- website: www.pendle.gov.uk or by writing to:

-www.pendle.gov.uk

-or by writing to:

-Financial Services Manager Town Hall Market Street Nelson Lancashire BB9 7LG
+Chief Finance Officer Town Hall Market Street Nelson Lancashire BB9 7LG

-1.3 This statement explains how the Council has complied with the seven principles set out in the CIPFA/SOLACE Framework during 2016/17.
+1.3 This statement explains how the Council has complied with the seven principles set out in the CIPFA/SOLACE Framework during 2017/18.
 The preparation of this statement also fulfils the requirement under Regulation 6(1b) of the Accounts and Audit Regulations 2015 to produce and publish an Annual Governance Statement.